 Targeted Grant Funding

-We focus most of our activities on three priority areas:
+We focus most of our activities on two priority areas:

 Special Projects Fund